brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 tags: [badusb,digispark,hid]
 ---

+## Intro

 Bad USB is a term used when referring to a modified USB device that when connected to a computer, will act as a HID (Human Interface Device), like a keyboard.
 With the new "keyboard" installed in the system, it will simulate keystrokes in order to run pre-programmed malicius commands.

 This type of attack became very popular with the release of [Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe), a Hak5 product that does exactly what i mentioned above.

+Despite being an excellent product, isn't the cheapest "toy" a hacker can afford, costing $44.99 dollars.
+If you don't leave in the USA like me, add some more $$$ due to taxes.

 {: .box-warning}
 **Warning 1:** This content is for educational purposes only.
 Don't do wrong things with it. =)